sneakers-the-rat/infrastructure/index.markdown

 There simply isn't a place to have longform, thoughtful, durable discussions about science.
 The direct connection between the lack of a communcaition venue to the lack of a way of storing technical, contextual knowledge is often overlooked.
 Because we don't have a place to talk about what we do, we don't have a place to write down how to do it.
 Science needs a communcation platform, but the needs and constraints of a scientific communication platform are different than those satisfied by the major paradigms of chatrooms, forums etc. By considering this platform as another infrastructure project alongside and integrated with those described in the previous sections, its form becomes much clearer, and it could serve as the centerpiece of scientific infrastructure.

-I will argue that a semantic wiki should be the major piece of durable information storage, and that it should be supported by a forum system for discussion.
+I will argue that we should build a semantically-enabled communication and knowledge-base system on top of activitypub to unify the preceding digital infrastructure elements.

 !! description of its role as a schema resolution system -- currently we implement all these protocols and standards in these siloed, centralized groups that are inherently slow to respond to changes and needs in the field. instead we want to give people the tools so that their the knowledge can be directly preserved and acted on.